DVFon14/MERNapp/README.md

 2) Neither of the forms clear after the user hits "submit."

+3) The cards need to be resized, especially the "adventures" cards.
+As of right now, a long sentence will not display on the card as the words get cut off.
+(The long sentence will display in the edit dialogue box.)
+The restriction on the containers maybe causing an issue here.

-3) In the "states" page, the user is supposed to create only one card per state.
+4) In the "states" page, the user is supposed to create only one card per state.
 However, there is nothing currently forcing that.
 For example, the user is supposed to have only one Colorado card and can have many "adventures" card corresponding to it, but they can currently create multiple Colorado cards.

-4) User can navigate into to the "login" page even after they are inside the program.
+5) User can navigate into to the "login" page even after they are inside the program.
 I would like to disable this.

-5) The banner in the "states" page container is not set properly.
+6) The banner in the "states" page container is not set properly.